|

 about 20,000 bottles annually.

-We had an amazingly good 2002 Rosso di Montalcino.
-Obviously, they
+Our first contact was with an amazingly good 2002 Rosso di Montalcino.

 declassified their Brunello to produce this wine, though a small amount of